dmitriyteteruk/offsite-labs/iotcentral-lab1-8.md

 ## Closing words
 Congratulations!<br>
 Now you can demonstrate to any partner or customer how IoT Central SaaS works and it is value.
-You can change Dashboard and Tiles with a few clics, add/remove/change (Rules) and demo Time Series Insights value using Analytics page.
+You can change Dashboard and Tiles with a few clicks, add/remove/change (Rules) and demo Time Series Insights value using Analytics page.

-Do not forget to run Python application tpo see real-time data in you application during demo.
+Do not forget to run Python application to see real-time data in you application during demo.
 The easiest way to Run the app is:
- - Open folder with your Python app in Explorer app (file explorder)
+ - Open folder with your Python app in Explorer app (file explorer)
  - `Right click` on Python file -> choose option `Open with` -> choose option `Phyton`

 ![](lab1/lab1-77.PNG)

-And you will see Command Prompt with you application!
+And you will see Command Prompt with your application!

 ![](lab1/lab1-78.PNG)